neon7537/StudySync/README.md

 # StudySync
-Made a educational website using only HTML and CSS
+Made a website using only HTML and CSS